Duy-Phuong/react-docs/react-maximilan.md

 Stateful is a component that manage state
 Stateless is a component that doesn’t manage state

-=> func presentation component than statefull component => easy to maintain and manage
+=> func presentation component than stateful component => easy to maintain and manage

 ### 22. Passing Method References Between Components